What if you thought of it

 –Lynn Ungar 3/11/20

-We will be streaming Services on Sundays at 9:00am, on Facebook.
+We are posting weekly prerecorded Services on Sundays at 9:00am, on Facebook and YouTube.

 If you would like to receive text messages about St. Paul’s events and news, please text “ACCEPT” to 22300.
 All standard text message rates apply.
 We will continue to send emails to everyone who is on our email list.

-St. Paul’s will be sending out emails on Mondays, Wednesdays and Fridays, and as needed as the situation changes.
+St. Paul’s will be sending out emails on Mondays and Fridays, and as needed as the situation changes.
 Please be on the lookout for these emails.

 The Church Office will be closed for the foreseeable future.
 Staff will be here as needed to make sure that our St. Paul’s family is kept informed of services that are being streamed and needs of our families and communities are being met as best we can.